Jets' Darnold to start vs. Bills, barring shoulder setbacks - WHIZ News

 NEW YORK (AP) — Sam Darnold is set to return as the New York Jets’ starting quarterback Sunday against the Buffalo Bills as long as he has no further complications with his injured shoulder.

-Coach Adam Gase said Darnold, who was limited the previous two days, would be monitored at practice Friday to determine his playing status.
+Coach Adam Gase said Darnold, who was limited all three days at practice, would be monitored Friday to determine his playing status.
+The quarterback was officially listed as questionable on the team’s injury report.

 “Things are trending in the right direction,” Gase said.
 “Hopefully, barring any setbacks, we’ll get him going on Sundays — this Sunday.”